 Dragon Tree

-A slender indoor tree with spiky leaves that tolerates lower light and moderate neglect.
+A sculptural, slow-growing indoor tree with narrow red-edged leaves that prefers bright filtered light and substantial dry-down.

 Watering frequency